NotValra/Roblox-bot-detector/README.md

 # Roblox-bot-detector
-A script that detects bots in a roblox game
+Read the comments in the python script to figure out how to configure it.\
+Fully scanning a big game will take ages.

+Planning on adding this to RoValra at some point